How to Dispose of Household Hazardous Waste

 - wood stains or varnishes

-If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your regular trash.
-However, residents often seek to dispose of their HHW in a more protective manner.
+If generated by a household, residents often seek to dispose of their HHW in a more protective manner.
+However, if your area does not offer a HHW program, these materials are not required to be handled as hazardous waste and can often be placed in your regular trash.

 What do I do with my HHW?